Fractured Magic: Chapter Fifteen

 “What does that mean?”
 Kieran asked, but Maebhe was already climbing onto the wall.
 Behind her, Roman and the maranet woman were circling each other, but seeing this, they both paused to stare.

 Maebhe met Roman’s gaze.
-With them out of the way, he wouldn’t have to hold back.
+With the orinians out of his way, he wouldn’t have to hold back.
 Roman seemed to understand her plan, because he nodded.
 “Go!
 Don’t wait for me,” he called.

 Maebhe’s heart clenched.
 Despite the fear running through her in violent tremors, she nodded back.
 “Good luck.”